 Salt Lake City, UT 84110

 Please note that in-kind donations may be dropped off at the above location between 9am and 5pm weekdays with advance notice.
-To RSVP for a donation drop off, kindly contact our donations coordinator, Jesse Sheets, at DonateSLC [at] Rescue.org.
+To RSVP for a donation drop off, kindly contact our development coordinator, Jesse Sheets, at DonateSLC [at] Rescue.org.

 Our current in-kind donation needs include the following: